swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

 dvc push

 # Commit the changes
-git commit -m "Made some changes to the model"
+git commit -m "Make some changes to the model"

 # Push the changes
 git push